Steven Frayne: Media appearances

 Frayne collaborated with Pepsi Max in 2013, where he levitated next to a London Bus driving through Central London.
 The stunt attracted media coverage from across the globe, including Good Morning America and Sky News.
 Later in the year, Frayne worked with Mercedes-Benz to create a video called Dynamo vs Coulthard, featuring Formula One driver David Coulthard.

 In 2014, Frayne worked with Hunter and became an integral part of their London Fashion Week show.
 Frayne appeared to levitate and then made models, including Suki Waterhouse, vanish in front of the crowd which included Stella McCartney and Anna Wintour.

 2015 saw Frayne work with Fiat to launch the Fiat 500X.
 Frayne made the car appear in a beam of light in front of a live audience at the Copper Box Arena in London for the car's pre-launch event.
 The live performance was a result of three years of work and preparation by Dynamo.

 In March 2017, Dynamo worked with Betfair to help the FC Barcelona team bond with a series of unconventional training techniques.
 Dynamo first appeared at the club's training ground, before working on visualisation exercises with the likes of Luis Suárez, Jordi Alba, Gerard Piqué, Sergio Busquets and Sergi Roberto.

 Frayne has made multiple charitable media appearances for Comic Relief, Sport Relief and Children in Need.
 In 2010, he appeared on BBC One's coverage of Sport Relief, where he appeared to turn lottery tickets into cash in front of singer Robbie Williams and presenter Davina McCall.
 He then later performed a levitation in front of comedian James Corden and a live studio audience.
 The following year, Frayne appeared on Comic Relief, highlighting the work that British Airways had done to raise money.

-Dynamo has appeared on networks and shows including ESPN, the BBC's Never Mind the Buzzcocks and Young Apprentice and more.
+Dynamo has appeared on networks and shows including ESPN, the BBC's Never Mind the Buzzcocks and Young Apprentice.
 In 2013, Frayne was flown out to Hollywood to film with pop band One Direction, as part of 1D Day.
 He also opened the semi-final of Strictly Come Dancing with a magic and dance routine.

-In February 2018, Dynamo appeared in an episode of Amazon Prime’s The Grand Tour, and in November of the same year, he made an appearance for Prince Charles' 70th birthday, where he performed on ITV's We Are Most Amused and Amazed.
+In February 2018, Dynamo appeared in an episode of Amazon Prime's The Grand Tour, and in November of the same year, he made an appearance for Prince Charles' 70th birthday, where he performed on ITV's We Are Most Amused and Amazed.